kali12-dev/Calendar/README.md

 # Calendar
-This project is making a calendar with just loops.
-It was a school project where the requirement was to make calendar without tables, and with just loops.
+This project is making a static calendar.
+It was a school project where the requirement was to make a static calendar for the current without tables, and with just nested control structures.

 # Future Plans
 This project individually is complete but I plan to use it in my other projects where I might need to make a calnder.